accoffin12/-streaming-05-smart-smoker/README.md

 4. Select your conda environment.

 # 5. Creating Environment & Installs (Updated)
-This projuct Uses two different enviroments, Anaconda and VS Code.
-Follow each section to create both the VS Code enviroment and the Anaconda Enviroment.
-Remember with the Anaconda Enviroment this will save on the machine once created.
-If you previously have an Anaconda enviroment installed containing Pika then use that one.
-The Anaconda Enviroment is not necessry for this project it was utilized to ensure the enviroments between VS Code and Anaconda were consistent when running the Producer and Consumers.
-The Producer was run in VS Code, while all three Consumers were run in seperate Anaconda Terminals.
+This project uses two different environments, Anaconda, and VS Code.
+Follow each section to create the VS Code environment and the Anaconda environment.
+Remember with the Anaconda Environment this will save on the machine once created.
+If you previously have an Anaconda environment installed containing Pika then use that one.
+The Anaconda environment is not necessary for this project it was utilized to ensure the environments between VS Code and Anaconda were consistent when running the Producer and Consumers.
+The Producer was run in VS Code, while all three Consumers were run in separate Anaconda Terminals.

 ## 5.1 VS Code Env
 To create a local Python virtual environment to isolate our project's third-party dependencies from other projects.
 Use the following commands to create an environment, when prompted in VS Code set the .venv to a workspace folder and select yes.